sedaverde/Kickstarter-Analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?
      Outcomes Based on Launch Data - Statistical correlation between number of successful vs. failed productions was not performed.
-Such analysis could prove the intuitive
+Such analysis could prove the intuitive observation
 - What are some other possible tables and/or graphs that we could create?